MicrosoftDocs/PowerShell-Docs/dsc/configData.md

 ## Compiling a configuration with configuration data

-To compile a configuration for which you have defined configuration data, you pass the cofiguration data as the value of the **ConfigurationData** parameter.
+To compile a configuration for which you have defined configuration data, you pass the configuration data as the value of the **ConfigurationData** parameter.

 This will create a MOF file for each entry in the **AllNodes** array.
 Each MOF file will be named with the `NodeName` property of the corresponding array entry.